 Daniel Penn, Director

-Daniel is the President and Co-Founder of Shift Health, an award winning company that help healthcare organizations improve outcomes through patient reported data.
+Daniel is the President and Co-Founder of Tickit Health, an award winning company that help healthcare organizations improve outcomes through patient reported data.

 As a teenager, he was a competitive athlete representing Canada in ski racing.
 A series of injuries, operations and a significant concussion led him to experience the challenges of patient-provider communication.